MatthewMyWu/Quoridor/README.md

 - You can save the state of my application by... (unimplemented at this time)
 - You can reload the state of my application by... (unimplemented at this time)

-##Phase 4: Task 2
-I have decided to implement the "type hierarchy" option.
-The highest (super) class is the "Moveable" class (in model).
-The subclasses are: Pathfinder, Avatar, GenericAvatar, P1, P2.

 ## Implemented user stories
 - As a user, I want to be able to see both avatars on the board
 - As a user, I want to be able to move my avatar using the keyboard